clux/shipcat/doc/extending.md

     }
 ```

-## 5. Autocomplete
-Try to extend the various arrays in `shipcat.complete.sh` with your new subcommand if you can grok it.
-Otherwise, don't worry, it's not essential.
-This is becoming more automatic with clap 3.

-## 6. Bump the version
+## 5. Bump the version
 Bump a minor in all three `Cargo.toml` files.
 The versions all stay in sync.
 This should be done with `./scripts/bump_version.sh OLDVER NEWVER` using semver versions.

-## 7. Code review
+## 6. Code review
 If everyone's happy in code review, then, after merge there will be a new version of `shipcat` available.

 # Success
 Congratulations, you have contributed to `shipcat` :triumph:

-You can start using the new version in the [manifests repository](https://github.com/Babylonpartners/manifests) straight after bumping the dependency pins ([1](https://github.com/Babylonpartners/manifests/blob/9abe98091fc6375e9ecbdfbabd88c368d9a0e211/.circleci/config.yml#L6), [2](https://github.com/Babylonpartners/manifests/blob/9abe98091fc6375e9ecbdfbabd88c368d9a0e211/Makefile#L5)) if necessary.
+You can start using the new version in the [babylon manifests repository](https://github.com/babylonhealth/manifests) straight after bumping the dependency pins for [circleci](https://github.com/babylonhealth/manifests/blob/9abe98091fc6375e9ecbdfbabd88c368d9a0e211/.circleci/config.yml#L6), and the bottom of [shipcat.conf](https://github.com/babylonhealth/manifests/blob/master/shipcat.conf).